 Hannah is a Provisional Psychologist who has experience working in private practice, primary school and secondary school settings.
-She has worked with clients across the lifespan with a range of behavioural, emotional and learning difficulties.
-Hannah has experience with psychoeducational assessments, counseling, and evidence based interventions in both individual and group settings.
+She has worked with clients across the lifespan with a range of behavioural, social, emotional and learning difficulties.
+Hannah has experience with psychoeducational assessments, counselling, and evidence based interventions in both individual and group settings.